Mother Appeals for help finding teenage sons PE bag.

 “I guess what I’m trying to say is she needs to chill out, it’s not as if I do it on purpose”.

 Appreciating her son’s sense of humour she laughs shaking her head.

-He adds:’I am a big appreciator of my parent’s reminders, but mornings are fraught enough with finding the gel for my hair, spraying myself liberally with Lynx Africa and catching up with all my messages.
-After all I’m not the only one who loses bags, everyone does”.
+He added” Don’t get me wrong, I do appreciate my parent’s reminders, but mornings are fraught enough finding the gel for my hair, spraying myself liberally with Lynx Africa and strolling through the house brushing my teeth.
+I just about get time to catch up with all my messages.

 EVERYONE WHO IS NO-ONE

-“This is the danger when I’m not around to do his thinking for him, things go missing”, she added.
+“This is the danger when I’m not around to do his thinking for him, things go missing” she added.

 Mr Will E. Learn scoffed “how does she put up with it?
-NO way I would have this!”.
+NO way would I have this!”.